-The District has recorded right to use lease assets as a result of implementing GASB 87.
-The right to use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
+The right to use assets are initially measured at an amount equal to the initial measurement of the related subscription liability plus any payments made prior to the subscription term, less incentives, and plus ancillary charges necessary to place the subscription into service.
 The right to use assets are amortized on a straight-line basis over the life of the related lease.